Prosecutors probe market manipulation on Frankfurt Exchange

 Neither the prosecutor’s office nor Deutsche Boerse would elaborate when asked by Reuters as to which companies and which stocks were being investigated.

-At the end of November, Deutsche Boerse wrote to all market makers active on the Frankfurt Stock Exchange saying they had reported suspicious trading behavior to regulators.
+At the end of November, Deutsche Boerse wrote to all market makers active on the Frankfurt Stock Exchange saying they had reported suspicious trading behaviour to regulators.

 “Our attention was drawn to some cases where we observed extraordinarily high order volumes in some stocks by some specialists,” Deutsche Boerse said at the time.